 That's how much African American women typically lose over a lifetime of work, compared to white non-Hispanic men.
 That's right: over three-quarters of a million dollars.
-For Latinas, it’s closer to a million dollars: $931,165.
+For Latinas, it's more than a million dollars: $1,007,080.

 And closing the wage gap wouldn't just help individual women.
 It would improve the lives of countless families.

 Closing the wage gap would reduce poverty rates, give struggling families the ability to make ends meet, and open new doors for women to pay for education or jumpstart a business.